 Dogs belong in nature, running wild and free, right?
 We’re with you, but public lands and private campgrounds have regulations for good reason.
 Take it from Ellen Eastwood, who wrote The Trail Hound's Handbook: Your Family Guide to Hiking with Dogs: “Make sure you know where you’re going and if your dog is welcome,” she advises.
 “The national parks and places where there’s a protected balance of nature, like Yosemite and Yellowstone, are very explicit about where dogs are allowed and where they’re not, and their website is good about being thorough about each park.
 State parks and national forests are a lot more inviting for dog owners, but there are still regulations.”

 Before you strike out on an outdoor overnight with your pup, check to see what pet mandates apply.
 GoPetFriendly and PetFriendlyTravel have excellent guides to spot-check local site rules by state.
 Privately-owned campgrounds, like KOA, even have some destinations that cater to dogs with their Kamp K9 program.
 These sites include fenced, dog park-like areas for your pup to comfortably roam in a novel environment.
+While these facilities might seem nice, we found they were catering to a much less adventurous crowd, and I highly recommend using other options where you can stay for free and be much closer to nature.

 The good news: most campsites allow dogs.
 In general, if you can take your car there, you can also take your pup.
 The rough news?
 You’ll still have to check to see if daily adventures in the area allow pups.
 Many beaches, for example, have a strict no-dog policy, out of concern for sanitation and threatened wildlife.
 National Parks are also notorious for barring pups from hiking trails.
 Check out the comprehensive National Park Paws website to see if your day trips from the campground will be dog-friendly.